ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

  1. Enter in your account information for the developer account.
 This must be a different email address than your Bluemix account.
 Click **Create New Account** once all the requisite data in the form has been filled out.

- 1. A validation email will be sent out to the email address used at sign up.
-Click on the validation link and then you will have completed the sign up process and will be authenticated into the page.
+ 1. A validation email will be sent out to the email address used at sign-up.
+Click on the validation link and then you will have completed the sign-up process and will be authenticated into the page.

  1. Login into the developer portal as an application developer using your developer credentials.